rpietro/nof1_arXiv/nof1_arxiv.md

 * isCbalanced: Check whether a crossover design is balanced for ﬁrst order carryover effects
 * isGYD: Check whether a crossover design is balanced

 Another interesting article is "[Graphical Insight and Data Analysis for the 2,2,2 Crossover Design](file:///Users/rpietro/Desktop/9780387988146-c7.pdf)" (@pikounis2001graphical)

 ## Reporting guidelines for where N-of-1 can be used

 The primary reporting guidelines for N-of-1 is the CONSORT extension for n-of-1 [(CENT)](http://www.biomedcentral.com/1472-6882/12/S1/P410/).
-Since CENT has not yet been published, below is an incomplete list with some of the internal standards for our research group:
+Since CENT has not yet been published, below is an incomplete list with some of the internal standards for oru research group:

 |Main section|Subsections|